Get in Touch

 • Preparing for project closure

-• Summary and accounting for benefits
+• Summarizing and accounting for benefits

 6. Presentation of an example of work organization in an IT application

-7. Lego game - simulation of work in the classical approach
+7. Lego Game - Simulation of Work in the Classical Approach

 • Simulation of work in the classical approach using selected techniques and tools